-Hummus is delicious, although it may not look it.
+Hummus is delicious, although it may not look like it.
 Due to the vegan hype, hummus was heavily trending and marketed as a healthy food.

 You’ll find out all this and more here, based on science.

 Is Hummus Keto?